mtk2xfugaku/mtk2xfugaku/README.md

 - 👋 Hi, I’m @mtk2xfugaku
 - 👀 I’m interested in __Computational science and theoratical computer science__
-- 🌱 I’m currently learning ... __C++ and Fortran__
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... fugaku6229109@tutanota.com
+- Technologies that I work with include
+  - Python
+  - C
+  - Fortran
+  - C++
+  - PHP
+  - Javascript
+  - Julia
+  - R
+  - Perl
-- 💙 Hey Maya
+  - Haskell

 <!---
 mtk2xfugaku/mtk2xfugaku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.